Silverster98/HUMANISE/dataset/README.md

 You can directly download our pre-processed motion segments from the [link](https://docs.google.com/forms/d/e/1FAIpQLSfzhj2wrRLqAXFVOTn8K5NDN-J_5HueRTohMAlayqBuPPWA1w/viewform?usp=sf_link).
 (The pre-processed motion segments are in the `pure_motion` folder in the shared drive folder.)

-## 3. Align motion segments with ScanNet Scene
+## 3. Align Motion Segments with ScanNet Scenes

 Remember to change the folder path in `utils/configuration.py`.